Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: General summary and outlook

-\begin{itemize} \item We have shown that using a MB with a very simple estimate of $220\, \rm km\, s^{-1}$ for the typical DM speed in a region where it is expected to be significantly different based on the underlying mass content---typically at the GC---leads to significant errors on subsequent results.
-For a Sun-like star within a few pc of the GC, the capture rate can be underestimated by up to almost two orders of magnitude---depending on the DM density profile, DM candidate mass and the type of interaction with ordinary matter---compared to predictions from Eddington-like models.
-Even for NSs, which are less sensitive to the speed DF, the capture rate can be underestimated by a factor $\sim 2.5$-4, thus overestimating subsequent upper limits on the DM-neutron scattering cross section by the same amount.
-This definitely needs to be taken into account and cannot be simply neglected based on the usual qualitative argument that capture in NSs is insensitive to the detailed properties of the PSDF.
+\begin{itemize} \item We have shown that using a Maxwell-Boltzmann distribution with a very simple estimate of $220\, \rm km\, s^{-1}$ for the typical dark matter speed---the standard halo model---in a region where it is expected to be significantly different based on the underlying mass content---typically at the Galactic center---leads to significant errors on subsequent results.
+For a Sun-like star within a few pc of the Galactic center, the capture rate can be underestimated by up to almost two orders of magnitude---depending on the dark matter density profile, dark matter candidate mass and the type of interaction with ordinary matter---compared with predictions from Eddington-like models.
+Even for neutron stars, which are less sensitive to the speed distribution, the capture rate can be underestimated by a factor $\sim 2.5$-4, thus overestimating subsequent upper limits on the dark matter-neutron scattering cross section by the same amount.
+This definitely needs to be taken into account and cannot be simply neglected based on the usual qualitative argument that capture in neutron stars is insensitive to the detailed properties of the phase-space distribution function.
 Here we have provided a quantitative estimate of this effect for the first time.